bugsbugsbux/notes-on-nix/notes-on-nix.md

 - The stable channels are called "nixos-YY.MM", use more rigorous testing, can be used by both, nix and NixOS users, and their packages only receive bugfix- and security-updates after the initial release.
+  There are usually two stable releases per year.
-- The channels called "\*-small" simply have less binary caches and thus receive updates faster.
+- The channels called "\*-small" simply have less binary caches.
+This means these channels receive updates faster, however pulling updates from them may take longer since more packages have to be built locally!

 Since channels change over time there is no guarantee that building the same configuration always produces the same result.
 Moreover, there is